-Every year, what should be a fun outdoor occasion for family and friends instead turns into tragedy at nearly 9,000 homes, causing deaths, injuries and tens of millions in property damage.
-Your Trusted Choice® independent insurance agents can remind you that fire damage and potential liability for injury to friends will be covered by your homeowners policy, but we’d much rather you sidle up to the picnic table than hunker down in the emergency room.
+Every year, what should be a fun time out back with family and a few friends instead turns into tragedy at nearly 9,000 homes, causing deaths, injuries and tens of millions in property damage.
+Your independent insurance agent can remind you that fire damage and potential liability for injury to friends will be covered by your homeowners policy, but we’d much rather you sidle up to the picnic table than hunker down in the emergency room.

 Gas grills represent the greatest risk by far, and are involved in more than 80% of all grilling fires.
 But all types of grills represent a danger if used incorrectly or carelessly.
 A few simple precautions, courtesy of the experts at the National Fire Protection Association (NFPA), may make the difference:

 • Propane and charcoal barbecue grills should only be used outdoors.

 • The grill should be placed well away from the home and deck railings and out from under eaves and overhanging branches.